FIVE FROM FINLAND: Games

 The evaluating party is not made up of just anybody, mind you.
 They are selected from the tens of millions of active users of Hill Climb Racing, a massively popular mobile game series developed by Fingersoft, the Oulu-based parent company of Round Zero.

-“We have no gatekeepers making decisions,” told co-founder Daniel Rantala.
+“We have no gatekeepers making decisions,” said Daniel Rantala, now Director of Business Development at Fingersoft.
 “Every game developer will get the same opportunity regardless of how good or bad their game is in our opinion.”

 Looking for more good news?
 Subscribe to our newsletter